 Researchers also noted that other reasons employees leave jobs are because they feel overwhelmed, neglected, underappreciated, bored, they’re underqualified or they fail to receive enough training.

-Here are a few ways to keep retention rates up:
+Here are a few employee retention ideas to keep turnover rates low:

 1. Develop brand champions